rgraphql/rgraphql/PROTOCOL.md

 }
 ```

-This is actually a waste of data though, since we can dedupe a bit.
-Instead, soyuz aggressively deduplicates arguments down into as few variables as possible.
+This is actually a waste of data though, since we can de-dupe a bit.
+Instead, Soyuz aggressively de-duplicates arguments down into as few variables as possible.
 It would transform this tree into something more like this:

 ```graphql
 query myQuery($a: Int!) {